 ...At lower speeds, many drivers will want more power assist.
 For a large crossover, the Flex requires too much effort to wheel around a parking lot, and its awful turning circle doesn't help: At 40.7 feet, the Flex eclipses even the larger Traverse.
 The Durango, Pilot and Highlander all come in under 39 feet.
 Four-wheel-disc antilock brakes are standard.
 The pedal takes some getting used to, exhibiting a truck-like mushiness in the first inch or so of travel.
 Farther down, the response is more linear .
 Safety, Features & Pricing In crash tests by the Insurance Institute for Highway Safety, the...

 Despite the arrival of the new car-based 2011 Ford Explorer next year, Ford remains committed to its relatively new Flex ‘wagon-meets-crossover’.
-Both models are similar...
-May 24, 2010 by Viknesh Vijayenthiran 2
+Both models are similar... read more May 24, 2010 by Viknesh Vijayenthiran 2